-The undergraduate programs in Petroleum & Chemical Engineering Department (PCED) in the College of Engineering at Sultan Qaboos University is designed to meet the needs of the Sultanate of Oman in the growing field of chemical and process industries as well as the oil and gas industry.
+The undergraduate programs in the Petroleum & Chemical Engineering Department (PCED) in the College of Engineering at Sultan Qaboos University are carefully designed to meet the needs of the Sultanate of Oman in the growing fields of oil and gas industry as well as the chemical and process industries.
 The department's vision is to be considered among the top departments in the region which produces graduates receiving worldwide recognition and is able to attract top notch faculty.
-As such, the Department aims at providing a comprehensive state-of-the-art education for its students and thus equipping them for the competitive job market.
+As such, the Department aims at providing a comprehensive state-of-the-art education for its students and thus equipping them with the needed skills for the competitive job market.
 This is achieved through a progressive sequence of subjects well-tailored to build a deep and sound understanding of the basic principles of engineering, emphasizing reasoning and engineering application in problem solving.
 The department offers two different Bachelor of Engineering Degrees (BEng) in Petroleum & Natural Gas Engineering (PNGE) and Chemical & Process Engineering (CHPE).
-Both PNGE and CHPE programs are accredited by the Accreditation Board of Engineering and Technology (ABET) which is an international recognized accreditation body.
+Both PNGE and CHPE programs are accredited by the Accreditation Board of Engineering and Technology (ABET) which is an internationally recognized accreditation body.
 The Bachelor programs are solidly constructed, with an excellent technology based, to provide sound and internationally acclaimed undergraduate engineering education.
 They are designed in such a way to allow broad perspective, engendering social, cultural, ethical components, all combined to produce the engineers, who are expected to serve as a leading role model in the community.

-A Graduate degree programs at the Masters level (MSc) and PhD level are also offered in PNGE and CHPE.
+Postgraduate programs at the Masters level (MSc) and PhD level are also offered in PNGE and CHPE.
 These degrees prepare students to pursue careers in the petroleum, chemical and process engineering in a variety of related fields.